Charles McDuffie Wilder

-Charles McDuffie Wilder (1835 - 1902) was a public official in South Carolina who was appointed postmaster by U.S. President Ulysses S. Grant and was a city councilor in Columbia, South Carolina.
+Charles McDuffie Wilder (c.1835–1902) was an American public official and politician in South Carolina.
+He was appointed postmaster by U.S. President Ulysses S. Grant and was a city councilor in Columbia, South Carolina.
 He established himself as a carpenter.
 He served as a member of the South Carolina General Assembly.

+Life

-He was born circa 1835 in Sumter, South Carolina.
+Wilder was born circa 1835 in Sumter, South Carolina.

 He represented Richland County in the General Assembly.
 He also served as postmaster and was a Columbia City Council member.
 He held the postmaster position for 16 years.

 He is buried at the Randolph Cemetery.